openchange/website/src/developers/configuring.md

 ### Set PYTHONPATH environment variable ###

-You will need to adjust your `PYTHONPATH` variable accordingly to the common installation prefix you chose for openchange and samba.
+You will need to adjust your `PYTHONPATH` variable accordingly to your python version and to the common installation prefix you chose for openchange and samba.

-If your prefix is `/usr/local/samba` and your python version is 2.7, then your openchange and samba python modules will have been installed into `/usr/local/samba/lib/python2.7/site-packages/` directory.
+If your prefix is `/usr/local/samba` and your python version is `2.7`, then your openchange and samba python modules will have been installed into `/usr/local/samba/lib/python2.7/site-packages/` directory.